ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Deploy arm64 application

 Create a text file named `arm64-deployment.yaml` with the contents below.
-Notice that the value of `nodeSelector` is now arm64.
+Note that the value of `nodeSelector` is now arm64.

 ```yaml
 apiVersion: apps/v1